 The main purpose of this schedule is to work around a flexible lifestyle that other polyphasic schedules cannot accommodate.
 The main challenge is the need to control your schedule for over a month in order to adapt to a strict base schedule first, before being able to adapt to SEVAMAYL.

 For what lifestyles is this schedule best?

 SEVAMAYL fits those with erratic schedules, but is also possible to utilize with strict lifestyles.
-However when used on a strict work schedule, the main purpose of SEVAMAYL is lost.
-If that is the case, a strict schedule or an Everyman schedule with slightly flexed nap times, but no variation in nap number or length, may be more appropriate.
+However when used on a strict work schedule, SEVAMAYL loses its purposes.
+If that is the case, a strict schedule or an Everyman schedule with slightly flexed nap times, but no variation in nap number or length may be more appropriate.